 By now it should be clear.
 It’s not about what business to start but about when to start it.

-Online business are extremely flexible.
+Online businesses are extremely flexible.
 Much more than traditional brick-and-mortar businesses.
 It gives you the option to start out with a business that’s high in cashflowness but not necessarily high in scalability and flip the two later on.

 This gets much clearer when we rank our six usual suspects on a timeline: